Tire Defects Lawyer: Tread Separation and Tire Blowout

 Mr. White’s knowledge in litigating and trying cases involving dangerous premises defects and activities has resulted in settlements exceeding $50,000,000 and the following 7-figure premises liability jury trial verdicts: Samaniego v.
 Garrett Paving, Nueces County TX (negligent supervision of work site; Weiss v.
 Rough Creek Lodge, Dallas County TX (dangerous condition on property); Hines v.
 Railserve Inc., Fulton County GA (negligent supervision of employees).

 Contact The Carlson Law Firm Today For A Free Case Evaluation

-At The Carlson Law Firm, we can provide a level of representation that has been given recognition with awards and accolades that can be used to your advantage.
+Car crashes can be life-altering.
+If you or a loved one are living with the consequences of a company’s negligence, contact The Carlson Law Firm.
+We have attorneys that specialize in representing clients injured by tire defects like tire blowout and tread separation.
+We provide award-winning legal representation recognition for you to use to your advantage.
 With the number of attorneys at our firm, we have the ability to provide the comprehensive representation you need for your case.
-For The Carlson Law Firm, each client is unique and each case should be handled uniquely.
-For personalized service with quality you can trust, contact our firm today!
+At The Carlson Law Firm, we know that each case is unique.
+We will cater to your needs to get you the resolution you deserve.
+For personalized service with quality that you can trust, contact our firm today!